Skip to main content

 • Bomb Rack: Min Size 4, Mods 1, Cost $50K

-• Holds one bomb type and includes space for that type’s Shots value
+• Holds one bomb type and includes space for that type’s listed Shots

 • A full reload takes one Mod slot